equinor/sumo-wrapper-python/docs/sumo-wrapper-python.rst

 No token provided: this will trigger an authentication process and then handles token, token refresh and re-authentication as automatic as possible.
+This would be the most common usecase.

 If an access token is provided in the `token` parameter, it will be used as long as it's valid.
 An error will be raised when it expires.